ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

 We are late with the honor.
-The whole world has done so earlier, recognizing his worth even when they were opposed to the ideas he stood for.
-Now we can safely cash in as country men.
+The whole world has done so earlier, recognizing his worth even when some were opposed to the ideas he stood for.
+Now we can safely cash in as countrymen.

 However, and true to some unreasonable side of our nature, we have also enshrined this folly in the name of our only international airport after the man who was responsible for the February 24 coup – Colonel E. K. Kotoka.

-Kotoka’s standing memory – Accra International Airport, absolutely does not juxtapose well to the Founder’s Day idea.
+Kotoka’s standing memory – Accra International Airport, absolutely does not juxtapose well with the Founder’s Day idea.

 Up to 1966, very little was known of Kotoka as a soldier.
-There was nothing that distinguished him from the average officer in the Ghana Armed Forces until he was approached by some minions of the CIA to create a coup.
-Unlike Sergeant Adjetey of the Christiansborg Cross Road fame, a true hero who was killed in a protest march against the colonials, Kotoka had nothing in his service profile that showed courage in the line of patriotism.
+There was nothing that distinguished him from the average officer in the Ghana Armed Forces until he was approached by the CIA to create a coup.
+Unlike Sergeant Francis Adjetey of the Christiansborg Cross Road fame, a true hero and a patriot who was killed in a protest march against the colonials, Kotoka had nothing in his service profile that showed courage in the line of patriotism.

 Adjetey, unfortunately, had nothing significant named after him.
 He was a Ghanaian, from the same tribe whose land the Accra International Airport sits.